-5.3 Communicating the Audit Plan With Management and Those Charged With Governance
+5.3 Communicating the Audit Plan with Management and Those Charged With Governance

-Paragraph # Relevant Extracts from ISAs 260.15 The auditor shall communicate with those charged with governance an overview of the planned scope and timing of the audit.
+Paragraph # Relevant Extracts from ISAs 260.15 The auditor shall communicate with those charged with governance an overview of the planned scope and timing of the audit, which includes communicating about the significant risks identified by the auditor.
 (Ref: Para.
-A11-A15)
+A11-A16)